duckietown/docs-brown/book/doc-sky/45-ukf/30-design-and-implementation-steps.md

-# Steps to Design and Implement a Kalman Filter on a Robot {#ukf-design-and-implementation-steps status=draft}
+# Steps to Design and Implement a Kalman Filter on a Robot {#ukf-design-and-implementation-steps status=ready}

 To apply a Kalman Filter (linear KF or UKF) to a specific robot, there are certain parts of the algorithm that we need to define.